MicrosoftDocs/memdocs/sccm/core/understand/fundamentals-of-managing-devices.md

 ### Client settings
  When you first install Configuration Manager, all clients in the hierarchy are configured by using the default client settings that you can change.
 The client settings include these configuration options:

- -  How often the device communicates with the site.
+ -  How frequently the devices communicate with the site.

- -  Set up a client for software updates and other management operations.
+ -  Whether the client is set up for software updates and other management operations.

- -  Let users enroll their mobile devices so they're managed by Configuration Manager.
+ -  Whether users can enroll their mobile devices so they're managed by Configuration Manager.

 You can create custom client settings and then assign them to collections.
 Members of the collection are configured to have the custom settings, and you can create multiple custom client settings that are applied in the order that you specify (by numerical order).
 If there are conflicting settings, the setting that has the lowest order number overrides the other settings.